 - Have completed the majority of pre-requisite courses (see below) and have a plan for completion of remaining courses prior to date of matriculation

-- Have completed 400 hours of direct patient care experience in a paid or volunteer capacity which must be recorded in the appropriate location in the CASPA application
+- Have completed 400 hours of direct patient care experience in a paid or volunteer capacity at the time of application which must be recorded in the appropriate location in the CASPA application

 - Have obtained a grade of C or better in all prerequisite courses